quiverjs/quiverjs/README.md

 ## ES6

-Quiver also make full use of the latest ES6 features:
+Quiver makes full use of the latest ES6 features:

   - ES6 compiled to ES5 using
     [Traceur Compiler](https://github.com/google/traceur-compiler)